Module eremitalpa.eremitalpa

 taxon_label: str) ‑> tuple[float, float]-

-Find the x and y attributes of a node in a tree from a taxon label.
+Finds the x and y attributes of a node from its taxon label.

 Args